ENCYCLOPEDIC ENTRY

 Causes of Eutrophication

-Eutrophic events have increased because of the rapid rise in intensive agricultural practices, industrial activities, and population growth.
-These three processes emit large amounts of nitrogen and phosphorous.
-These nutrients enter our air, soil, and water.
-Human activities have emitted nearly twice as much nitrogen and three times as much phosphorus as natural emissions.
+Eutrophic events have increased because of the rapid rise in intensive agricultural practices, industrial activities and improperly treated sewage, all of which are compounded by human population growth.
+These processes release large amounts of nitrogen and phosphorous, which then enter the air, soil and water.
+Human activities produce much more of these nutrients than natural processes.

 Atmospheric sources of nitrogen also contribute to eutrophication in some areas of the world.
-Fossil fuels and fertilizers release nitrogen into the atmosphere.
-This atmospheric nitrogen is then redeposited on land and water through the water cycle—rain and snow.
+Fossil fuels and fertilizers release nitrogen into the .
+This atmospheric nitrogen is then redeposited on land and in water either through precipitation or by gravity pulling nitrogen particles down.

 Since 1967, the Chesapeake Bay Foundation has led a number of programs that aim to improve the bay’s water quality and curb pollution runoff.
-The Chesapeake still has a dead zone, whose size varies with the season and weather.
+However, the Chesapeake still has a dead zone.
+The continued pollution has harmed the waters and put the traditions and cultural practices of Indigenous people of Chesapeake Bay, such as the Rappahannock Nation, at risk.
+Indigenous communities are advocating for greater control over water management practices of the bay, given their history of success in environmental protection, like restoring fish populations.

 Eutrophication and the Environment

 The eutrophication process has severe environmental impacts.
-Dead zones result from these impacts, which include algal blooms and hypoxia.
+Dead zones result from these impacts, which include and hypoxia.

 Algal Blooms